 As I mentioned earlier, Gran Cenote is the most popular tourist attraction in Tulum and it gets VERY busy during the day.
-I recommend arriving before doors open to be the first in line and once inside, you’ll get around 30 minutes to 1 hour to enjoy swimming in this incredible Tulum cenote without hundreds of others around.
+I recommend arriving before doors open to be the first in line and once inside, you’ll get around 30 minutes to 1 hour to enjoy swimming in this incredible cenote without hundreds of others around.

 Believe me, it’s far more enjoyable with fewer people, and your photos will turn out great!

 There are two main swimming areas at Grand Cenote, one features a large open-air sinkhole and a wooden deck that is surrounded by crystalline waters.
 You can also spot freshwater turtles swimming around in the Grand Cenote.